PLCnext/CppExamples/Examples/ProgramComponentInteraction/README.md

 ## Start-up instructions

 1. Create one instance of each Program
-2. Start the PLCnext Control
+2. Start the PLCnext Control device
-3. Login with PLCnext Engineer Debug or SSH.
+3. Login with PLCnext Engineer Debug or SSH
 4. Check progress

 You can now see the counters going up and down in the *PLCnext - Port List* window in PLCnext Engineer.
 The value of the `Down_Counter` port on the `DownCounterProgram` instance will decrement from 255 to zero, then the value of the `UP_Counter` port on the `UpCounterProgram` instance will increment from zero to 255.